Learn how to add Expo SDK to an existing React Native project.

 package:

-and provides a common foundation for assets across all Expo modules.expo-asset
+and provides a common foundation for assets across all Expo modules.expo-constants

 and many other Expo modules.
-Commonly used directly by developers in application code.expo-dev-client
+Commonly used directly by developers in application code.expo-font

 for development and it is required by @expo/vector-icons

-If you need to exclude Expo modules that you are not using but they got installed by other dependencies, you can use the expo.autolinking
+If you need to exclude Expo modules you are not using, which were installed by other dependencies, you can use the expo.autolinking

 field in package.json: